nst1911/thread-safe-qjsengine/README.md

 # ThreadSafeQJSEngine

-`ThreadSafeQJSEngine' is a set of functions allowing to invoke `QJSEngine` and `QJSValue` objects methods in the engine's thread with blocking queued calls.
+`ThreadSafeQJSEngine` is a set of functions allowing to invoke `QJSEngine` and `QJSValue` objects methods in the engine's thread with blocking queued calls.

 # Why?